geeeeeeeeek/2.DO/README.md

 Also note that the app is still under development.
 This time released was a minimum viable product, still with some bugs to cover.

 The project was originally intended for applying for the internship of Teambition.
 Since I do need a cross-platform TODO app and am also not sure if I will be admitted to Teambition(QAQ)...
-I might keep working on it for at least a month.
+I might keep working on it.
 Hope the app will be much robuster but as simplified at that time!

-###Update plan for May.29(Fri)
-1. Add a feature that you can attach a photo with a TODO.
-2. Add swipe gesture to switch among tabs.
-3. Optimize UI details and fix bugs.

-The TODO timer and TODO color tag will come early in June.
-Since I'm really busy these days.
+####Sept.14 update
+The app will not be updated or modified (Since I got the internship).
+And since the code is very simple, it is suitable for beginners to learn the backbone MVVM or the Cordova platform.

 ###Here are some screenshots.